 Chicago First Alert Weather: Wet holiday weekend

-CBS 2 Meteorologist Ed Curran has a check on the soggy forecast.
+CBS 2 Chief Meteorologist Albert Ramon has a check on the holiday forecast.

 View CBS News In